 General Answers For Beginners

-90% of my clients are adults who want to learn guitar.
+90% of my clients are adults who crush musical myths.

-These are the same people who wrote all those kind Yelp reviews, too.
+These are the same people behind those kind Yelp reviews, too!

-They don’t have a clue how to teach you music.
+They don't have a clue how to teach music.

 Patrick pushed through every single barrier.

-So, are you going to take your old teacher’s word for it?
+So, are you going to believe that old story?

-Or, are you ready to shed that old narrative and step into your future musical self?
+Or are you ready to become your future musical self?

 Like, fingerpicking for example.